TitusKI/CineFlix/README.md

 9. Provide a clear and descriptive title for your pull request, along with a detailed description of the changes you made.
 10. Submit the pull request and wait for the project maintainers to review and merge your changes.

 Thank you for contributing to CineFlix!
-Your help is greatly appreciated.

 ## License 📝

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+🎬🍿📺 Happy watching with CineFlix! 📺🍿🎬